-Abena Boamah is the founder of Hanahana Beauty.
-She shares how she started Hanahana while she was in grad school, what she wishes she knew when she first started her business, and the importance of building a true relationship with the women in Ghana who supply the shea butter for her beauty products.
+Abena Boamah is the founder of HanaHana Beauty.
+She shares how she started HanaHana while she was in grad school, what she wishes she knew when she first started her sustainable beauty business, and the importance of building a true relationship with the women in Ghana who supply the shea butter for her beauty products.

-buy modafinil legally Can you tell me a little bit about the journey to starting Hanahana Beauty?
+Can you tell me a little bit about the journey to starting HanaHana Beauty?

 But before then, I was just making shea butter.
 I was teaching and in grad school.
 I just started making it because I was really interested and curious about what I was putting on my body, and being able to recreate that.
 I would just make it for friends and family, and they kept encouraging me to sell it.
 So, when I decided to sell, I wanted to make sure that everything that we did was with the mission of being sustainable, transparent, and also providing access.
 I wanted black women to always be thought of while creating, and I wanted to make sure that everything we were doing was not harmful.

 It's become more than a beauty skincare line.
 It's about community and working with those who are sourcing from us and who we're sourcing from.
 We want to create learning experiences.